 The conditions an engine faces changes regularly from start-up on a cold winter morning (low temperatures, low speeds) to flat out running on a hot summer day (high temperature, high speeds) and everything in between.
 The lubricant needs to be able to perform efficiently under all of these conditions to be suitable for the application.
-Using a Mini- Traction Machine (MTM) the friction coefficient can be measured throughout the range of temperatures, speeds and slide-to-roll ratios found in an internal combustion engine, highlighting where efficiency could be improved.
+Using an MTM, the friction coefficient can be measured throughout the range of temperatures, speeds and slide-to-roll ratios found in an internal combustion engine, highlighting where efficiency could be improved.

 MTM test profiles like these are widely used by oil and additive companies and OEMS’s to benchmark their lubricants against market leading products and produce new innovative formulations and product design to meet everchanging objectives.

 Figure 1 shows the effect speed and temperature has on traction using a mineral oil.
 The viscosity of the lubricant under operating conditions determines how much energy is required to pump it through the system.
 The viscosity needs to be high enough to separate the two moving parts but low enough to not waste additional energy circulating the lubricant.
 When the engine is moving at high speeds the lubricant film is thick, fully separating the two parts this is circled in red in Figure 1.
 At these conditions the viscosity is the main factor which determines the friction coefficient.

 When the speed is low and temperature high the lubricant film is very thin, circled in green, this inevitably leads to asperity contact which increases the friction and reduces the efficiency of the system.